-Council Approval: Not Required Activity Permitted For: B J C S A Activity Not Permitted: Daisies
+Council Approval: May Be Required Activity Permitted for: D B J C S A Activity Not Permitted for: Daisies younger than 6 years old

 About Indoor Trampolines

 Indoor trampolines make for a fun and exciting activity.
 Indoor trampolines are typically offered in an enclosed gymnasium-like space with several different trampolines of varying sizes and shapes.
 Sometimes a facility is equipped to connect trampolines and turn an entire room into one massive trampoline.
 Indoor trampoline courts are contained, low-impact, and adjustable to the size and skill level of participants.